warloxactual/dotspell/README.md

 ### What Tools Are You Working On After Dotspell.py?

-We are likely going to release a tool that abuses free Heroku dynos to spool up targetted popups via malicious banners in forums using Python and some JavaScript.
-This will be both a demonstration of a vulnerability, or potential malicious use case of Heroku, and a type of XSS/botnet hybrid using only free Heroku dynos.
+We are likely going to release a tool called Rabbit Hole that abuses instances of free Heroku dynos, which we call Acolytes to spool up endless targetted popups via malicious banners.